slackhq/foundry/skate-plugin/README.md

 3. Make call to `SkateTraceReporter` to send up the traces

 ## Publishing
 Run `publish-skate` Github Action to publish to the configured repository.

+Behind the scene the action's running`./gradlew :skate-plugin:uploadPluginToArtifactory`